Glory (Buffy the Vampire Slayer): Name

-According to Jane Espenson, Glory was originally named Cherry.
+According to Buffy writer Jane Espenson, Glory was originally named Cherry.

 Powers and abilities

-In Season 5, Episode 13, "Blood Ties," the gang begins discussing the Watcher Council's research on Glory.
+In season 5, episode 13, "Blood Ties," the gang begins discussing the Watcher Council's research on Glory.
 Buffy asks whether or not Glory, as a god, can summon elements like lightning.
 Giles responds, "Normally, yes, but since she is in human form, her powers are severely limited."
-During season five the following were demonstrated:
+During season 5 the following were demonstrated: